 One more item that is not on your typical dorm list: a doorstopper.
 The doorstopper allows you to keep the door open for air but also makes it easier to meet people or at least see them and say hi.
 Just seeing familiar faces in the halls will help settle your nerves and make you feel more comfortable.

 5. Be organized, but expect to go shopping.
 If your teen has to fly to college, order all the dorm stuff online and either have it shipped to college, or order for pickup if there’s a place nearby.
 If you drive, pack in an organized manner—like hanging clothes on hangers so you can pop them right out of the car and into the small closet.
 Pack bedding last so you can access it right away—making the bed makes all the difference.
 A fan should be accessible as well—many dorms are not air-conditioned.
 If your teen is bringing bins or crates, pack them full—you can cover and tape them so stuff doesn’t fall out.
-Help your child set up but let them organize the room and take ownership—you’re there to help them hang things, make the bed and make a list as you go of items you’ve forgotten or didn’t know he needed.
-Then find the nearest Target or Bed Bath and Beyond and buy whatever you wrote down.
+Help your child set up if the school lets you, but let them organize the room and take ownership—you’re there to help them hang things, make the bed and make a list as you go of items you’ve forgotten or didn’t know he needed.
+Then find the nearest Target or Bed Bath and Beyond and buy hand sanitizer and whatever you wrote down.
 Fairy lights?
 Maybe a rug?
 A container like a cube seat that opens and has storage—those are great.

 7. Food, don’t forget food.
 Now I’m talking about stocking the dorm room, the mini fridge and a little crate or two.
 I hate to break it to you, but at some point your kid will inevitably wake up late for am 8 a.m. class and won’t have time to grab something from the dining hall.
 There may even be a Saturday morning after a night out when she can’t drag herself out of bed before the dining hall's breakfast hours end.
 Whatever the reason, it’s always a good idea to keep some easy breakfast items on hand.
 Grab some cereal, milk, yogurt, instant oatmeal, fruit and protein bars.
 Also lunch or nighttime snacks like chips and salsa or tortillas and shredded cheese; peanut butter and jelly; and staples like microwave popcorn, pretzels and some good old chocolate or ice cream.
 A care package every now and then would be seriously appreciated, just FYI.

-WHEN IT'S TIME TO LEAVE
+TIME TO LEAVE